 Ames, IA 50010

-Site visits may be arranged if it is deemed beneficial to better understand the scope or intent of a project.
-The evaluation team will make a recommendation to the Iowa Transportation Commission.
+Additional information may be requested or site visits arranged by one or more members of the evaluation team if it is deemed beneficial to better understand the scope or intent of a project.
+The evaluation team will make a recommendation for award(s) to the Iowa Transportation Commission.

-- All agreements must be signed by the recipient within 180 days of award.
+- All agreements must be signed by the recipient within 60 days of receipt.

-- Department staff may revoke a funding commitment or seek repayment of funds granted if the applicant fails to fulfill the terms of the agreement.
+- Iowa DOT staff may revoke a funding commitment or seek repayment of funds already reimbursed if the applicant fails to fulfill the terms of the agreement.